flinker-app/docs/using-ifc-viewer-in-sharepoint.md

 Once you have successfully installed the IFC Viewer app in SharePoint, follow these steps to use it for viewing IFC files and integrating it as a web part on your site's homepage.

-## Step 1: Use IFC Viewer to Open an IFC File
+## Option 1: Use IFC Viewer to Open an IFC File

 1. **Navigate to the Document Library:**
    - Go to the document library where your IFC files are stored.